dmd-program/dmd-100/projects/ritual/develop_prototype.md

    5. Build interactivity using InvisionApp's built-in hotspot and linking tools
    6. Test that all the desired interactivity is functioning
 4. Download a ZIP file of the project from the InvisionApp's project navigation bar
+5. Click the share button and choose share public link at the bottom to copy the public share link.

 ## Design Document